fgarcia/pademo/vendors/README.md

 # Gemified apps

-Once you start using multiple gemified apps, it is quite safe to assume that there will be a **core** gem providing common resources.
-Furthermore this *sharing* will not only happen through Ruby **require** calls, but also through the URL of your app,  like your '/assets' and '/api' paths.
+Once you start using multiple gemified apps it is quite safe to assume that there will be a **core** gem providing common resources.
+Furthermore this *sharing* will not only happen through Ruby **require** calls, but also through the URL of your app,  like your `'/assets'` and `'/api'` paths.

-In this demo, the core gem is **padrino-base** and it is the one taking control of your home path at '/'.
+In this demo, the core gem is **padrino-base** and it is the one taking control of your home path at `'/'`.
 All other gems will be mounted within a prefix.

 Although the root of this demo takes care of mounting all gemified apps for you, we want each app to be as independent as possible.
 This means that they